 2) What “secret code” forced this so-called devil to confess?
 I’d like to think it was the name of Jesus, which has authority.
 For without it, I don’t see how such a confession could have been made.
 If the devil were conversing with him, it is probably more likely that he outwitted Hill.
 Hill does not give us any convincing reason why or how he has compelled the Father of Lies to tell the truth.

 3) How do we know that the Devil is not outwitting us?
-Can we really be prideful enough to not even consider that this book is not also a tool to get us off of our rest and identity in Christ and toward self-striving toward selfish ambitions and goals?
+Can we be prideful enough not to consider this book can get us off of our rest and identity in Christ and toward self-striving toward selfish ambitions and goals?

-4) Is avoiding “group-think” and having accurate, independent thinking, really the path to freedom?
-Sure we need to not be conformed to the pattern of this world, but also mindful that sin has sometimes been described as an acronym, S.I.N. for Selfish Independent Nature.
+4) Is avoiding “groupthink” and having accurate, independent thinking really the path to freedom?
+Sure, we need not be conformed to the pattern of this world, but we also are mindful that sin has sometimes been described as an acronym, S.I.N. for Selfish Independent Nature.

-6) Are the demons really conducting warfare on every soul, even those who are not believers, or likely to become believers in God’s true plan of salvation?
-Many Christians believe that the devil leaves us alone–up until someone tries to get us saved or we become saved.
+6) Are the demons really conducting warfare on every soul, even those who are not believers or likely to become believers in God’s true plan of salvation?
+Many Christians believe that the devil leaves us alone until someone tries to get us saved or we become saved.

 7) Isn’t it a bit strange that Hill cedes to the Devil’s conditional demand that He calls him “Your Majesty”?
-Is he allowing that the Devil is his king?
+Is he allowing the Devil to be his king?

 Jesus told a parable of those who mastered faith but did not have a love relationship with the Father.

 They asked, “did not we do miracles in your name?
 He said, be gone, these things were not authorized, for I never knew you.”

 See, it’s not enough that “the law of attraction” or faith can work for you, get you out of debt or poverty, or even help people.
 From a salvation and eternal standpoint, it must be used in a connected love relationship with God.